 The school has been consistently oversubscribed in Year 7 admissions rounds since it opened in 2011.
 Recruitment to the 6th form has been more challenging due to competition within the local 6th form sector.
-The school's leadership team worked hard in 2021-22 to increase recruitment to the 6th form for September 2022 and this paid off in September 2022 with 114 students on roll in the October 2022 census.
+The school's leadership team worked hard in 2022-23 to increase recruitment to the 6th form for September 2023 and this paid off with 141 students on roll in the October 2023 census.

 Ofsted visited the school in March 2022 and its judgement was that the school should be categorised as 'Good'.
-The Ofsted outcome reflected the hard work and dedication of School and Trust staff and provides a staging post for the greater ambitions the school aims to achieve
+The Ofsted outcome reflected the hard work and dedication of School and Trust staff and provides a staging post for the greater ambitions the school aims to achieve.
+The school continues to build upon the strengths identified in the Ofsted report.